boostorg/redis/README.md

   should last.
 * The cancellation will be ignored if the request has already been written to the socket.
-* It is usually a better idea to have a healthy checker than adding per request timeout, see subscriber.cpp for an example.
+* NOTE: It is usually a better idea to have a healthy checker than adding per request timeout, see subscriber.cpp for an example.

 ```cpp